rochars/byte-data/README.md

 Overflow or underflow on integers will throw *"Overflow."* and *"Underflow."* errors, respectively.

 ### Browser compatibility
-**byte-data** need IE10+ to run.
-All moderns browsers should work fine.
+All modern browsers should work fine.
 Cross-browser tests are on the [ROADMAP](https://github.com/rochars/byte-data/blob/master/docs/ROADMAP.md).

 ### Tests on big-endian systems
 Use [QEMU](https://www.qemu.org/) with this PowerPC/Debian image: